 As with many cities, the roads are usually busier in the hours before and after work.
 However, due to its smaller population of around 10,600, traffic gridlock isn’t a big problem in Sonoma.

 Speed limits vary across Sonoma, but usually range from 15mph to 70mph.
 Most residential zones have a maximum speed of 25mph unless marked otherwise.

 Generally, one of two things will happen.
 Your chosen car rental company may bill the amount of the fine to your credit card.
 This is the usual practice.
 Alternatively, it may give your contact details to local law enforcement agencies so the fine is sent straight to you.

-As with many places, standard cell phone usage is prohibited while driving in Sonoma.
+As with many places, standard cell phone usage is not allowed while behind the wheel in Sonoma.
 There is an exception for hands-free or Bluetooth functions.
-Just ensure you stay focused on the road.
+Just ensure you maintain focus on the road.

 The legal BAC (blood alcohol content) limit when driving in Sonoma is 0.08%.
 If you’re planning on partying, leave your car behind and organize some other way of getting home instead.